 The IE BT-ProvideLocationInformation is used by the target device to provide measurements for one or more Bluetooth beacons to the location server.
-It may also be used to provide Bluetooth positioning specific error reason.
+It may also be used to provide Bluetooth positioning specific error reason or to provide Bluetooth AoA configuration of the target device.